leanprover-community/lean4game/DOCUMENTATION.md

     After editing some files in VSCode, open VSCode's terminal (View > Terminal) and run `lake build`.
     Now you can reload your browser to see the changes.

+### Errors

+* If you don't get the pop-up, you might have disabled them and you can reenable it by running the `remote-containers.showReopenInContainerNotificationReset` command in vscode.
+* If the starting the container fails, in particular with a message `Error: network xyz not found`, you might have deleted stuff from docker via your shell.
+Try deleting the container and image explicitely in VSCode (left side, "Docker" icon).
+Then reopen vscode and let it rebuild the container. (this will again take some time)

 ## Without Dev Containers
 Install `nvm`:
 ```